-- all shareholders have a right to attend General Meetings and participate in their deliberations, in a personal capacity or by proxy; - they may vote remotely.
-If the Management Board or Supervisory Board provide for this at the time of the notice of the meeting, all shareholders may participate in General Meetings by video-conference or by any communication means that enable their identification according to the terms and conditions set out by the law and regulations and that are specified in the notice of the meeting: the shareholder will be, in this case, deemed to be present for calculation of quorum and majority; - the right to participate in Meetings is subject to the proof by shareholders of their identity and the registration of the securities in their names (or the name of the intermediary recorded on their behalf if they reside abroad) at midnight Paris time on the third working day preceding the meeting, either in a nominative account or in the records of bearer shares held by an authorised intermediary, and this in one of the places mentioned in the notice of the meeting.
-As for bearer shares, the authorised intermediary must provide a certificate of shareholding; - the attendance of the shareholder cancels all proxy or remote voting.
+- All shareholders have a right to attend General Meetings and participate in their deliberations, in a personal capacity or by proxy; - They may vote remotely.
+If the Management Board or Supervisory Board provides for this at the time of the notice of the meeting, all shareholders may also participate in General Meetings by video-conference or by any communication means that enable their identification according to the terms and conditions set out by the law and regulations and that are specified in the notice of the meeting: the shareholder will, in this case, be deemed to be present for the calculation of guorum and majority; - The right to participate in Meetings is contingent upon the shareholder providing proof of his/her identity and the registration of the securities in his/her name (or the name of the intermediary recorded on their behalf if he/she resides abroad) at midnight Paris time on the third working day preceding the meeting, either in a nominative account or in the records of bearer shares held by an authorised intermediary, and this in one of the places mentioned in the notice of the meeting.
+As for bearer shares, the authorised intermediary must provide a certificate of shareholding; - The attendance of the shareholder cancels all proxy or remote voting.

-3. Elements liable to have an impact in the event of a public offering
+→ Elements liable to have an impact in the event of a public offering

-The disclosures referred to by Article L. 225-100-3 of the Commercial Code relating to elements liable to have an impact in the event of a public offering are published in the paragraph entitled "Elements liable to have an impact in the event of a public offering" of the Management Report prepared by the Management Board in respect of the financial year ended 31 December 2011.
+The disclosures referred to by Article L. 225-100-3 of the Commercial Code relating to elements liable to have an impact in the event of a public offering are published in the paragraph entitled "Elements liable to have an impact in the event of a public offering" of the Management report prepared by the Management Board in respect of the financial year ended 31 December 2012.